 Who was Bharata?

 According to the Adi Parva of Mahabharata, King Bharata was the ancestor of the Kauravas and the Pandavas.
 The legend goes that King Dushyanta encountered the beautiful Shakuntala in the woods while tending a wounded deer and fell irrevocably in love with her and married her according to Gandharva tradition.
 He then left for his court, giving Shakuntala a ring to remember him and bring along once she was ready.

 Lost in thoughts of Dushyanta, Shakuntala was cursed by a sage for not tending to him well.
 The cursed stated that the person she was dreaming of would forget about her altogether, which was later modified to lessen the blow, saying that the person who had forgotten Shakuntala would remember everything again if she showed him a personal token given to her.

 Sadly as per the curse, Dushyanta didn’t remember her.
 She even lost the ring given to her while traveling along a river.
 Shakuntala lived in the forest with a child, later raising Bharata to be a fierce, brave prince.

 One day a fisherman incidentally catches the same fish who had consumed the ring.
 His wife wanted to make curry out of it while cutting up the fish.
-She finds the ring and takes it to the king.
+She finds the ring and takes it to the King.
 The King then remembers Shakuntala and sets out in search of her.
-He continued deeper into the forest to find his wife and witnesses a surprising scene in the forest: a young boy had pried open the mouth of a lion and was busy counting its teeth.
+He continued deeper into the forest to find his wife and witnessed a dramatic scene in the forest: a young boy had pried open the mouth of a lion and was busy counting its teeth.

 The King greeted the boy, amazed by his boldness and strength, and asked his name.
 He was surprised when the boy answered that he was Bharata, the son of King Dushyanta.
 The boy took him to Shakuntala, and thus the family was reunited.

 Young Bharata conquered and ruled the entire sub-continent of India, from sea to Himalaya.
 His empire was named Bharatavarsha, the land of Bharata.

 उत्तरं यत्समुद्रस्य हिमाद्रेश्चैव दक्षिणम् ।